 How to determine what size generator I need?You need to determine the peak Watts (this is the “Approx. starting wattage” on Wattage estimation table below) or Amps needed for each appliance or tool that will be plugged in to the generator.
 All electrical equipment will have a compliance label (usually fixed to the electrical item) or information in the owner’s manual relating to the Watts or Amps required.
 Add up the total Watts of all the electrical items and then ensure you choose a generator that has a higher power rating than you require.

-NOTE- Some electrical items like air compressors or airless sprayers will require up to three times the amount of stated power on startup and this needs to be taken into consideration when determining Watts required.
+- Some electrical items like air compressors, airless sprayers or concrete grinders can require up to three times the amount of stated power on startup and this needs to be taken into consideration when determining Watts required.

 Use the below formulas to then determine the kVA size of the generator you require.